3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

-* firmware and embedded software building - each software in Embedded System requires little bit different building environment, configuring those development environments on your host quickly made mess in your system for daily use, because of that we created various containers which I enumerate below
+* firmware and embedded software building - each software in Embedded System requires little bit different building environment, configuring those development environments on your host quickly made a mess in your system for daily use, because of that we created various containers which I enumerate below
-* trainings/workshops - when we perform trainings we don't want to waste time for users to reconfigure environment.
-In general we have 2 choices: VM or containers.
+* trainings/workshops - when we perform trainings we don't want to waste time for users to reconfigure the environment.
+In general, we have 2 choices: VM or containers.
 Since we use containers for building and development we prefer containers or containers in VMs while performing trainings.
-* rootfs building for infrastructure deployment - we maintain [pxe-server](https://github.com/3mdeb/pxe-server) project which helps us in firmware testing and development in that project we have need for custom rootfs and kernels, we decided to combine Docker and Ansible for reliable building of that infrastructure
+* rootfs building for infrastructure deployment - we maintain [pxe-server](https://github.com/3mdeb/pxe-server) project which helps us in firmware testing and development.
+In that project we have a need for custom rootfs and kernels, we decided to combine Docker and Ansible for a reliable building of that infrastructure

 To list some of our repositories: